WhizUs/job-interview-task-workspaces/README.md

 ## Additional task

-* Help Tom with the workspaces.
+* Help Tom and John with the idea of predefined workspaces.

 ## Notes